Amine-te/Fault-Detection-and-Classification-in-Power-Systems/docs/source/introduction.rst

 Next Steps: Data Acquisition and Modeling
 =========================================

 The foundation of any successful AI system lies in high-quality, representative training data.
-In the following section, we will explore how we obtained comprehensive fault data through advanced simulation techniques using MATLAB Simulink models.
+In the following section, we will explore how we obtained comprehensive fault data through advanced simulation techniques using an existing MATLAB Simulink model sourced from the open-source community.

-**→ Continue to:** :doc:`Data Acquisition from Simulink Models <data_acquisition>`
+→ Continue to: :doc:`Data Acquisition from Simulink Models <data_acquisition>`

 Our next presentation will detail:

-* Simulink model development for three-phase power systems
+- Sourcing and adapting an existing Simulink model for three-phase power systems
-* Fault simulation techniques and scenarios
+- Understanding the model architecture and fault simulation capabilities
-* Data extraction and preprocessing methods
+- Data extraction and preprocessing methods
-* Dataset preparation for machine learning training
+- Dataset preparation for machine learning training

 ----

-*This introduction provides the foundation for understanding PowerAI's innovative approach to electrical fault detection.
-The combination of deep learning techniques with comprehensive electrical system knowledge enables unprecedented accuracy and reliability in power system protection.*